 DAMASCUS BAKERY RECALLS ONE LOT OF BANTAM BAGELS EVERYBODY'S FAVORITE VEGGIE CREAM CHEESE

-CLIFTON, N.J., April 20, 2022 /PRNewswire/ -- Damascus Bakery OPCO LLC is voluntarily recalling a limited number of cartons of Bantam Bagels Everybody's Favorite Veggie Cream Cheese due to an incorrect item being placed in the carton with an undeclared egg allergen.
+CLIFTON, N.J., April 20, 2022 /PRNewswire/ -- Damascus Bakery OPCO LLC is voluntarily recalling a limited number of cartons of Bantam Bagels Everybody's Favorite Veggie Cream Cheese due to Bantam Bagels Sausage Egg Bites being inadvertently placed in the carton with an undeclared egg allergen.
 People who have an egg allergy run the risk of serious or life-threatening allergic reaction if they consume the items in this product lot.

 All product affected have a best by date of June 10, 2023, which has been printed on the left side of the carton.
-The recalled product was distributed to Publix stores in Florida and Georgia via distributors.
+The recalled product was distributed to Publix stores in Florida, Georgia, Alabama, Tennessee, South Carolina, North Carolina and Virginia.

 To date, no illnesses related to this recall have been reported.
 No other Damascus Bakery OPCO LLC or Bantam Bagels products are affected.